 The above exam requirement does not mean that you will have to buy the hard copy.
-It just means you are only allowed to use the hard copy in the exam.
+It just means you are only allowed to use the hard copy in the exams.

 Note that the Keith Mather library has the book and it is put on the reserve shelf exclusively for use by the students of this class.
 This means you can go and work in the library using the book while you wait for your copy to arrive.
 It also ensures that all of you have access to the book and not only Gladstone Gander who was lucky enough to check it out. 😉

 You will need an electronic device (laptop, tablet, PC, Mac) on which you can access the class pages, and watch the movies.
 When you don’t have any of these devices, be aware that there are PCs in the library that you can use.
 You also need internet access.
 When your band with is small you can download the movies to your device.
 There is a link to a tutorial how to download movies in the right sidebar of the class page.

-You will need a calculator, a hard copy of the book, writing material, and paper for the final exam.
+You will need a calculator, a hard copy of the book, writing material, and paper for the mid-term and final exam.

 Disclosure statements for required software packages

-I expect that you can handle and work with Adobe reader, google forms, google doc, google sheets, and excel. 😉 You can download them from the OIT software catalog.
+I expect that you can handle and work with Adobe reader, google forms, google doc, google sheets, and excel. 😉 You can download the software from the OIT software catalog.
 You can find what software you can use to open the MP4 videos at the link.
 You can find information on the google accessibility and the wordpress accessibility at the links.

 I am teaching this class since 2001 except 2002, and created a FAQ section for each Unit based on my experience.
 The class is online since 2014 and I created a FAQ page for IT and related questions.
 Check that page first when you have IT problems, etc. There are also links to academic resources, meteorology related resources in the left side bar.